Battleroid/meh/README.md

 todo
 ----

+- [ ] !!! clean up `for thread in threads` on a few of the templates by using the include instead
 - [ ] ! search results need to be ranked according to relevance
 - [ ] ! need way to add and remove boards from database (and cascade removing of threads related), list info for particular boards here too (such as g has 200 threads)
 - [ ] ! way of removing individual threads in list views (search, browse, home, etc)